wilmix2/RDOTNET/README.md

 Project  Period  :  JAN 2016   to Jan 2017

 note: remoteserver  invented  in GDollar P.L can take   up  to  a  week  and  RDOTNET-CSHARP  in  C#  P.L can take more  months to achieve.

 Compiler design   can be easily  achieved in   GDollar  than  Dotnet  or  any  p.l.

 Note:  It  also  accepts   Jquery  or  angularjs  mobile format.

+How   speed   JSLASH,JDOLLAR,JAS  is  compared  to  GDollar?

+JSLASH  can  create  a   compiler  with in  3 minutes.

+For  JDollar-JSLASH ,JAS  can  create a  remoteserver with in  4  hours than  GDollar.